Download Careers360 App

 Vicarious Liability

 The legislation lays forth particular obligations for its citizens.
 It is a violation to neglect these obligations.
-When someone disregards the duties imposed by civil law, They are infringing tort law, not criminal law or certain civil wrongs like breaching a contract or betraying confidence.
+When someone disregards the duties imposed by civil law, They are infringing the law of torts, not criminal law or certain civil wrongs like breaching a contract or betraying confidence.
 A tort is primarily a civil offence, meaning it violates someone else's broad legal rights.

 The legal obligation an individual has for the deeds of another because of their relationship is known as vicarious responsibility.
 Latin word "vice," which means "vice," is where the word "vicarious" originates. "in place of."
 The concept of vicarious liability in tort law pertains to the idea that one individual bears responsibility for the actions of another, hence transferring culpability from one party to the other.